tuannnh/cv/index.md

 - Establish a connection to the database system and create dynamic reports and interactive dashboards for analyzing debt collection performance and gaining insights into customer background criteria

 **Project: Insurance Service Client**
-Build an event-driven Python based Parametric Engine that can use weather and satellite data to evaluate claim check.
+Build an event-driven Python based Parametric Engine that can use weather and satellite data to evaluate insurance claim check.
-- Use Azure Functions for deployment to maintain severless concepts
+- Use Azure Functions and Microservices for application deployment
+- Design and maintain application structure with best practice API design (OpenAPI)
+- Enable application to align with 12 factors methodlogy in microservices
+- Prepare unit tests, performance test
 - Utilize Azure Service Bus for message-queue communication between functional steps
-- Data store and retrieve from Azure Blob Storage
+- Data store and retrieve using Azure Blob Storage
-- Integrate with current microservices system
+- Integrate with current microservices system, CI/CD flows (Sonar cloud, dependabots,...)

 `2019 - 2020`
 _Freelance | Full Stack Developer_